tvdboom/ATOM/docs_sources/api/plots/plot_pipeline.md

 </p>
 <p>
 <strong>figsize: tuple or None, optional (default=None)</strong><br>
 Figure's size, format as (x, y).
-If None, adapts size to the length of the pipeline.
+If None, it adapts the size to the length of the pipeline.
 </p>
 <p>
 <strong>filename: str or None, optional (default=None)</strong><br>